tianhao-ai/COMP90042-Project-Fact-Verification-System/README.md

 ### Running Device
 - Tested Environment: Google Colab (Free Version)
 - Resources: GPU: Nvidia T4 (Free version of Colab), RAM: Up to 5GB, GPU RAM: Up to 4.5GB

+# Acknowledgments
+This program was created as a project for COMP90042 Natural Language Processing at University of Melbourne.
+Special thanks to teaching teams for their guidance and support.